-ASSOCIATED ACTIONS PERFORMANCE MEASURES & ACCOUNTABILITY - RESULTS AND OUTCOMES IMPLEMENTATION TIMELINE (COMPLETION) How much did we do? (e.g. # of activities) How well did we do it?
-0-6 MONTHS (first half of 2019) 6-12 MONTHS (second half of 2019) 1-2 YEARS (2020-2021) 3-5 YEARS (2022-2024) 1.2.3 Develop and implement strategies to increase racial and social diver- sity in professional, management, and leadership positions. # of strategies and recommendations or guidelines % decrease or increase/# people from racial, ethnic and diverse background in professional, management and leadership positions.
+ASSOCIATED ACTIONS PERFORMANCE MEASURE RESULTS AND S & ACCOUNTABILITY - DUTCOMES IMPLEMENTATIO (COMPLE DUE DATE / STATUS LEAD / PARTNERS How much did we do? (e.g. # of activities) How well did we do it?
+0-6 MONTHS (first half of 2019) 6-12 MONTHS (second half of 2019) 1-2 YEARS (2020-2021) 3-5 YEARS (2022-2024) 1.2.2 Research limitations and oppor- tunities related to Proposition 209 (State proposition which amended the State Constitution to prohibit state governmental institutions from considering sex, race or ethnicity in hiring and admissions). # of recommenda- tions to improve hiring practices Consistent use of guidelines (consistent with Prop 209) by all hiring managers/ staff.
+Analyze informa- tion and best practices Incorporate into next Plan update and implement Continue implementation July 1 2020 or sooner / not started Core team + HRC 1.2.3 Develop and implement strategies to increase racial and social diversity in professional, management, and leadership positions. # of strategies and recommendations or guidelines % decrease or increase/# people from racial, ethnic and diverse background in professional, management and leadership positions.
 Scope the effort.
 Hold initial conversation Launch effort.
 Develop strategies.
-Begin implementation Continue implementation Dec 31 2019 / not started yet Senior managemeni (AV contact) 1.2.4 Train hiring managers and every staff person involved with hiring on strategies to advance racial and social equity and diversity within the Department; and target professional advancement and management training for staff early on in their career, with a focus for members of underrepre- sented groups. % completion by managers and other staff who sit on panels # increased competency and understanding by staff involved with hiring of fairness and bias Research Advanced Training for Managers Staff complete 'Fairness in Hiring" Training Plan Advanced Managers Training Implement Advanced Training Implement learning and strategies Re-train as needed Continue implementation Dec 1 2019 / started Core team, HR OBJECTIVE 1.3 San Francisco Planning seeks c opportunities to encou rage a diverse Planr ning professiona l pipeline.
-1.3.1 San Francisco Planning works in partnership with other city Planning departments and related fields (public policy, ethnic studies, etc.), undergraduate, graduate, university affinity groups and other programs (such as Y-Plan 1) and local K-12 public schools to empha- # of presentations / activities at local schools every year # of students reached # of positive evalu- ations of presenta- tions / activities by students Work with 2 schools Review effort Work with 2-4 schools Work with 3-6 schools Work with 4-6 schools Ongoing / started Sue Exline

-1.3.2 # of activities per % increase in Scope partner-Increase Increase Feb 1 2019 / We need San Francisco Planning partners year or students interns from ships, reach out outreach by outreach not started interested with affinity chapters of the supported historically to APA chapter for calling 10-15 by calling volunteers for American Planning Association underrepresented ideas targeted all targeted this, partner such as "Planning in the Black communities contacts (e.g. contacts (e.g. with Tina Tam Community,""Latinos and career center career center Planning" and other relevant point staff point staff) chapters and organizations such as and faculty Association of Collegiate Schools from diverse backgrounds) of Planning to explore partnerships beyond sending our Planning internship announcements such as partnerships for housing summer interns.
+Begin implementation Continue implementation Dec 31 2019 / not started yet Senior management (AV contact) 1.2.4 Train hiring managers and every staff person involved with hiring on strategies to advance racial and social equity and diversity within the Department; and target professional advancement and management training for staff early on in their career, with a focus for members of underrepresented groups. % completion by managers and other staff who sit on panels # increased competency and understanding by staff involved with hiring of fairness and bias Research Advanced Training for Managers Staff complete 'Fairness in Hiring'' Training Plan Advanced Managers Training Implement Advanced Training Implement learning and strategies Re-train as needed Continue implementation Dec 1 2019 / started Core team, HR OBJECTIVE 1.3 San Francisco Planning seeks op oportunities to encour age a diverse Planr ning professional pipeline.
+1.3.1 San Francisco Planning works in partnership with other city Planning departments and related fields (public policy, ethnic studies, etc.), undergraduate, graduate, university affinity groups and other programs (such as Y-Plan') and local K-12 public schools to empha- size the importance of a diverse Planning field as well as skills and competencies that proactively advance racial and social equity. # of presentations / activities at local schools every year # of students reached # of positive evalu- ations of presenta- tions / activities by students Work with 2 schools Review effort Work with 2-4 schools Work with 3-6 schools Work with 4-6 schools Ongoing / started Sue Exline 1.3.2 San Francisco Planning partners with affinity chapters of the American Planning Association such as "Planning in the Black Community," "Latinos and Planning" and other relevant chapters and organizations such as Association of Collegiate Schools of Planning to explore partnerships beyond sending our Planning internship announcements such as partnerships for housing summer interns. # of activities per year or students supported % increase in interns from historically underrepresented communities Scope partner- ships, reach out to APA chapter for ideas Increase outreach by calling 10-15 targeted contacts (e.g. career center point staff and faculty from diverse backgrounds) Increase outreach by calling all targeted contacts (e.g. career center point staff) Feb 1 2019 / not started We need interested volunteers for this, partner with Tina Tam